jeffamaxey/PortfolioML/docs/source/preprocessing.rst

 Discrete Wavelet Tranform (DWT) is a kind of time series decomposition that is able to extract information from both time and frequency domain simultaneously at different scales.
-Computationally speaking, it's implemented through a convolution of the signal with a low pass filter (D_LP) and a high pass filter (D_H), respectively outputs the so-called approximations and details coefficients on that particular scale [1]_ .
+Computationally speaking, it's implemented through a convolution of the signal with a low pass filter (D_LP) and a high pass filter (D_H), respectively output the so-called approximations and details coefficients on that particular scale [1]_ .

 .. image:: images/dwt.jpg